LanceAndrei04/ideas.ai/README.md

 ---

-## SDG 4 - Quality Education
+## V. Relevance to SDG

-🚀 **Idea.AI promotes Quality Education (SDG 4) by using AI to enhance critical thinking and creativity among students.** 🎓 It offers a platform for collaborative idea generation, breaking down learning barriers and fostering personalized learning experiences. **By democratizing idea generation and encouraging lifelong learning, Idea.AI advances the goals of SDG 4.** 🌟
+**Idea.AI promotes SDG 4 — Quality Education by using AI to enhance critical thinking and creativity among students.** It offers a platform for collaborative idea generation, breaking down learning barriers and fostering personalized learning experiences. **By democratizing idea generation and encouraging lifelong learning, Idea.AI advances the goals of SDG 4.**

 ---

-## Significance of the Developed System 🌟
+## VI.
+Significance of the Developed System

-### The Students 👩‍🎓👨‍🎓
+### The Students
 The developed system is a lightweight system that offers efficient processes which can assist in enhancing critical and creative thinking skills of the students.
 It is equipped with the tools and skills necessary to thrive in today’s fast-paced environment.

-### The Educators 👩‍🏫👨‍🏫
+### The Educators
 This will enable them to comprehend students' academic difficulties more clearly and support in resolving them, particularly when they are given tasks.
 It will help to improve and refine teaching strategies that are appropriate for the media-filled world of today.

-### Future Researchers & Developers 🧑‍💻🔬
+### Future Researchers & Developers
 This research can be a useful reference for future researchers, especially, those who are in the field of Computer Science.
 It will serve as a guide for conducting research related to the developed system, serving as a foundation for new studies or enhancements to existing ones.

-### University 🏫
+### University
 The developed system will help the university in several ways, including improved teaching strategies, more engaged and productive students, and the possibility of technological innovation.

 ---

-## Technology Stack 💻
+## VII.
+Technology Stack

 - **Programming Language:** C#
 - **Software Framework:** Microsoft .NET
 - **System Design Pattern:** Builder design pattern
 - **System Development Methodology:** Rapid Application Development

----

-## Gemini AI 🌌
+## Gemini AI

 Gemini, developed by Google DeepMind, stands out as a groundbreaking multimodal language model capable of processing diverse information types, such as text, code, audio, images, and video.
 With three optimized versions tailored to different needs, Gemini offers versatility for various tasks and devices.

 ---

-## Features 🛠️
+## IX.
+Features

 - **QHub**
   - This is the "Ask a Question" feature that serves a two-fold purpose.
 First, it allows the users to consult on the AI Model and get a tailored response based on the prompt.
 And the other purpose is to use Google, enabling users to ask specific questions which can cover up for the limitations of the generated AI Responses.